wso2/product-microgateway/README.md

 Once the project has been created, the next step is to build the project sources.

-#### Microgateway toolkit commands
+#### Microgateway commands

-Following are the set of commands included within the Microgateway Toolkit.
+Following are the set of commands included within the Microgateway.

-Note: Before you execute any of the commands below you need to add the path to the <micro-gw-toolkit-home>/bin directory to the PATH environment variable.
-Ex: /home/dev/wso2am-micro-gw-toolkit/bin
+Note: Before you execute any of the commands below you need to add the path to the <micro-gw-home>/bin directory to the PATH environment variable.
+Ex: /home/dev/wso2am-micro-gw/bin

 ##### Setup

 `$ micro-gw setup`

 The "micro-gw setup" command is used to initialize a project with artifacts required for generating a microgateway distribution.
-During the setup phase, the toolkit will communicate with the API Manager REST APIs and retrieve the details of the resources (APIs, policies ..) which are required to generate the microgateway project artifacts.
+During the setup phase, the Microgateway CLI will communicate with the API Manager REST APIs and retrieve the details of the resources (APIs, policies ..) which are required to generate the microgateway project artifacts.

 If the project already exists a warning will be prompted requesting permission to override existing source.